Alfresco/docs-alfresco/content-services/latest/admin/db-cleanup.md

 system.delete_not_exists.timeout_seconds=-1
 ```

-If you're running an earlier version tha Content Services 6.2.1, then follow the steps in the remainder of this page to use the V2 algorithm.
+If you're running an earlier version than Content Services 6.2.1, then follow the steps in the remainder of this page to use the V2 algorithm.

 ### Run new job in read-only mode